-Certificate statuses · Cloudflare SSL docs

 Certificate statuses

-Certificates move through the following stages as they progress to Cloudflare’s edge:
+When you create a new certificate , it moves through the various stages as it progresses to Cloudflare’s edge:

 - Initializing